OpenWIS/openwis-tutorials/OWT-6/README.md

         npm install --save @angular/animations

-Also include the `BrowserAnimationsModule` in your app:
+Also include the `BrowserAnimationsModule` in the app:
  ![](img/BrowserAnimationsModule.png)